Emergency backup recovery (v4)

 -

-Verify the integrity of your data, decrypt, decompress, and extract
+Verify and decrypt, decompress, and extract the

 If this pipeline fails, it is likely that the backup is corrupted or has been tampered with.